There’s a lot of wrong information out there about borrowing from a 401k – let’s get to the facts.

 This makes 401k loans a very poor choice for something you may not be ready to fully amortize starting in just 90 days.

 Plus, if you bought a 401k plan that made you the “plan administrator” guess what?
 You are responsible for writing 1099R to yourself for the total unpaid balance.
 Don’t do that and you’re liable for taxes, penalties and interest.

 And there’s an extra kick.
-Even after you pay the all the income tax due on the unpaid balance; you are not done, why?
+Even after you pay the income tax due on the unpaid balance; you are not done.
+Why?
 Because the unpaid balance is still due to your 401k accounts.

 Highest Cost Borrowing From a 401k:

 We know.
 The person who sold you the plan said: “Look how cheap the interest is” and “Don’t worry, you are paying the interest to yourself.”
 However, they may have conveniently left out the cost of DOUBLE TAXATION.
 How does double taxation happen?
 Let’s use a simple example to keep the cost down.

 For only one year at 4.5% interest

 You are in a 28% income tax bracket